atif-dev/order-summary-card/README.md

 - How CSS Grid works
 - We can use id in \<br>(ex: \<br id="xyz">)
 - We can create \<br> using CSS (How?
 Check: https://www.educative.io/edpresso/how-to-add-a-line-break-using-css)
-- Android don't support .svg files(I moved project files to Android>check index.html>Images didn't show up)
+- Android does not support .svg files(I moved project files to Android>check index.html>Images didn't show up)

 ### Continued development

 I choosed a simple challenge from frontendmentor.
 I will try to complete more challenges.
-My strategy will be to go easiest to complex challenges.
+My strategy will be to go from easiest to complex challenges.

 ### Useful resources